Modelling Neutron-Star Ocean Dynamics: Solutions of Laplace's tidal equation

 Due to the mathematical usefulness of the traditional approximation, quite some effort has been dedicated to solving Laplace's tidal equation.
 Notable mentions include Longuet-Higgins's series of seminal papers~\cite{1964RSPSA.279..446L,1965RSPSA.284...40L,1968RSPTA.262..511L}, which discusses the topic extensively.
 Fortunately, with modern computational techniques and machinery, it is rather straightforward to obtain solutions of Laplace's tidal equation through direct numerical integration \cite{1996ApJ...460..827B,1997ApJ...491..839L}.
 We will discuss the solutions of Laplace's tidal equation here, paying particular attention to features that do (and, conversely, do not) capture the expected physics.

 Provided a choice of $(m, q)$, one obtains from Eq.~\eqref{eq:Laplace} an infinite set of eigenvalues $\lambda$.
 As a representative example, we show a selection of eigenvalues for $m = -2$ in Fig.~\ref{fig:lambda}.
+(Due to the symmetry of Laplace's tidal equation with respect to $m q$, the sign of $q$ can be reversed to give solutions with $m = 2$.)
 These agree with the results of Refs.~\cite{1968RSPTA.262..511L,1997ApJ...491..839L}.
 The eigenfunctions $\Theta$ are even or odd, depending on their symmetry about $\mu = 0$ (for more information, see Ref.~\cite{1997ApJ...491..839L}).

 As can be seen in Fig.~\ref{fig:lambda}, we can categorise the solutions of Laplace's tidal equation into two classes: (i) perturbations that can exist on the non-rotating star (with label $k \geq 0$) and (ii) those that require rotation ($k < 0$).
 Since Eq.~\eqref{eq:Laplace} limits to the associated Legendre equation when $q = 0$, we note that class~(i) limit to $\lambda = l (l + 1)$ and can be identified as the familiar polar modes of a spherical star. \footnote{In the geophysics literature, these particular solutions are referred to as ``gravity waves'' (see, \textit{e.g.}, Ref.~\cite{1968RSPTA.262..511L}).
 In fluids that are uniform density and incompressible, it is common in asteroseismology to refer to such perturbations as \textit{f}-modes.
 The connection between the mode families is, in fact, easy to understand.
-If we impose a no-penetration condition on the fluid velocity at some fixed depth $h$ then the standard \textit{f}-mode solution (see Ref.~\cite{2019gwa..book.....A} for a pedagogical derivation) limits to that of surface gravity waves when $h\ll R$.}
+If we impose a no-penetration condition on the fluid velocity at some fixed depth $h$ then the standard \textit{f}-mode solution (see Ref.~\cite{2019gwa..book.....A} for a pedagogical derivation) limits to that of surface gravity waves when $h\ll R$.} In general, this includes \textit{f}-, \textit{p}- and (in the presence of stratification) \textit{g}-modes.
+Although in principle, we would anticipate the high-frequency solutions to be excluded via Eq.~\eqref{eq:ineq1}, the perturbation equations in the traditional approximation do permit such oscillations (as we have shown in Appendix~\ref{app:PlaneWave}).
+Class~(i) are simply the rotationally modified polar modes.

 We follow the convention introduced in Ref.~\cite{1997ApJ...491..839L} and label the sequences with the integer $k$.
 The integers $k \geq 0$ of class~(i) have been chosen so that, in the limiting case $q = 0$, the solutions correspond to associated Legendre polynomials of degree $l = |m| + k$.
 Therefore, for $m = -2$, the lowest eigenvalue corresponds to $l = 2$.